jsolana/genetix/README.md

   end
   ```

+You can run `Genetix.run(Genetix.Problems.OneMax, size: 100)` to solve the problem.

-You can take a look to `genetix/problems` for other problems implemented as example.
+If you want, you can take a look to `genetix/problems` for other problems implemented as example.

 ## License